lkodinsson/MARS/Fantasy/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 Roll your evasion to resist a spell instead of making the normal resist roll.
 If the incoming spell grazes against your evasion roll, it is considered a failure instead.
-After you evade, you may move a distance up to half your speed.
+After you evade, you may move a distance up to half your speed or drop prone.
 If the spell targets an area, and you are still in the area at the end of free the move from evading, grazes are treats as normal instead.

 ## Spell Strike